mddemarie/Foodsaving-Documentation/foodsaving-backend-code-guide.md

 another idea:
 Video about how to populate a database in Django shell and display it in Swagger /// maybe with how to navigate direcly through tables

+## Delete?

+__Foodsaving Apps in Code__ _that is already explained in the text above, is it???_

+- Groups = groups of users
+- Stores = space where is the food collected and offered for pickup
+- History = Pickups in the past or any other actions (with Stores, Series, Groups) in the past
+- UserAuth = authentification of user
+- Users = reset password, change password etc.

+#### Groups
+As member of group you get a notification a few hours before pickup event you joined. _do we really need that???_